Evansyaran/Amazon-web-scrapping/README.md

 # Amazon Web Scraping Guide
  # Overview

-This project demonstrates how to scrape product details from Amazon, including title, price, and reviews, using Python libraries like BeautifulSoup, Requests, and Selenium.
+In This project I  demonstrated how to scrape product details from Amazon, including title, price, and reviews, using Python libraries like BeautifulSoup, Requests, and Selenium.

 ⚠ Important: Amazon has strict anti-scraping policies.
 Always follow ethical guidelines and consider using Amazon’s Product Advertising API for legitimate data access.
 # Features